- The Festival

 The MONTRÉAL EN LUMIÈRE outdoor site offers a multitude of free activities for all.
 During the festival, the Quartier des spectacles and its Place des Festivals—the headquarters of downtown celebrations—become THE essential winter destination.

-2000: Launched with the intention of revitalizing the city in winter, the MONTRÉAL EN LUMIÈRE festival was born.
+2000: Founded by Alain Simard, the MONTRÉAL EN LUMIÈRE festival was launched with the intention of revitalizing the city in winter.
 With Paul Bocuse and Charles Dutoit as honorary presidents, the 1st edition draws 200,000 visitors.

 2002: Almost half a million festival fans attend, including 400,000 people on the outdoor site for the Fête de la lumière and its fireworks display.